 8. Waivers and Extensions.
 No waiver of any breach of any agreement or provision herein contained shall be deemed a waiver of any preceding or succeeding breach thereof or of any other agreement or provision herein contained.
 No extension of time for performance of any obligations or acts shall be deemed an extension of the time for performance of any other obligations or acts.

 9. Recordation and Assignment.
 Within ten (10) days of the Effective Date of this Agreement, the parties hereto agree that PBEC shall record a Declaration of Restrictions in the public records of Broward County, Florida providing that the terms of this Agreement shall be binding upon PBEC, its successors and assigns.
-This Agreement is freely assignable by PBEC.
-PBEC shall notify the City of any such assignment within ten (10) days of the assignment becoming effective.

-10. Effective Date.
+For the avoidance of doubt, PBEC may assign this agreement in its sole and absolute discretion without the consent of the City to any entity lawfully authorized to conduct business in the State of Florida.
+In such event, PBEC shall so advise the City of such assignment.10.
+Effective Date.
 This Agreement shall be effective (the "Effective Date") upon execution by PBEC and enactment of a Resolution approving same by the City Commission and shall remain in effect for so long as PBEC, its successor and/or assigns, operate an electrical generating facility on the Property.

 IN WITNESS WHEREOF, the parties have duly executed this agreement as of the day and year first above written.